alyoanton9/algorithmic-transparency-of-search-engines/README.md

-# Algorithmic Transparency on Search Engines Research
+# Research: Algorithmic Transparency of Search Engines

 ## Disclaimer
 This research is a Bachelor's Graduation Thesis for [ITMO University](https://www.usnews.com/education/best-global-universities/itmo-university-529154)